AdobeDocs/experience-platform.en/help/edge/solution-specific/analytics/link-tracking.md

 #### What tags qualify for link-tracking?{#qualifyingLinks}

 Automatic link tracking is done for anchor `A` and `AREA` tags.
-However, these tags are not considered for link tracking if they have an attached `onclick` handler.
+However, these tags aren't considered for link tracking if they have an attached `onclick` handler.

 #### How are links labeled?{#labelingLinks}